lxc/incus/cmd/generate-database/README.md

 Type                                | Description
 :---                                | :----
+`GetNames`                          | Return a slice of primary keys for all rows in a table matching the filter.
+Cannot be used with composite keys.
 `GetMany`                           | Return a slice of structs for all rows in a table matching the filter.
 `GetOne`                            | Return a single struct corresponding to a row with the given primary keys.
 Depends on `GetMany`.
 `ID`                                | Return the ID column from the table corresponding to the given primary keys.